aws-controllers-k8s/community/docs/content/docs/user-docs/adopted-resource.md

 K8s object.
 After applying this custom resource to the cluster, the ACK controller will describe the AWS resource and create the associated ACK resource inside the cluster - with a complete spec and status.
-The ACK controller will then treat the newly-created ACK resource the same way as any other.
+The ACK controller will then treat the newly-created ACK resource like any other.

 All ACK controllers ship with the same `AdoptedResource` CRD.
 Every controller contains the logic for adopting resources from its particular service.
 That is,